 spaces and S4 dispatch begins.

-function may be somewhat less useful now since with name
+The fix function may be somewhat less useful now since with name

 spaces you cannot mask functions in packages using name spaces (or

-base if defined in a name space) with definitions in .GlobalEnv
+base if defined in a name space) with definitions in .GlobalEnv.

 As an interim measure, Brian Ripley has developed a fixInNamespace